hendrixlab/PDCUB/README.md

 ### plotTai_quintiles.py
 This python script reads in five evenly sized fasta files, each comprising one quintile of the GENCODE protein-coding human transcriptome sorted by PDCUB score.
 The output is a combined plot of the average local tAI scores for each quintile.
 These averages are calculated using a sliding window, the size of which is entered from the command line when executing the script.

+### plotSignalPeptideVenn.py
+This script takes three inputs: a list of SignalP prediction results, a list of PrediSi prediction results, and the list of human protein-coding GENCODE transcripts with PDCUB scores considered significant.
+The output is a Venn diagram of all three inputs.